Project Earth (TV series): Infinite Winds

 Testing of a revolutionary wind turbine led by Inventor and lead engineer Fred Ferguson (Magenn Power) in an attempt to harness the energy of high-altitude winds.
 The team will test a 70 ft prototype attached to a blimp over The Appalachians to harness the endless supply of wind.

 Hungry Oceans

-Dr. Brian von Herzen and the Discovery team join Professors David M Karl (University of Hawaii) and Ricardo M Letelier (Oregon State University) to test wave powered pumps in an effort to bring nutrients from the depths of the oceans to the surface.
+Dr. Brian von Herzen and the Discovery team join Professors David Karl (University of Hawaii) and Ricardo M Letelier (Oregon State University) to test wave powered pumps in an effort to bring nutrients from the depths of the oceans to the surface.
 This nutrient enrichment of the open ocean's well-lit surface layers is needed to enhance photosynthesis and trigger large blooms of phytoplankton that could increase the role of vast oceanic regions in the sequestration of anthropogenic carbon dioxide.
 However, before producing large scale perturbations using these pumps, the scientific team from Hawaii and Oregon wants to better understand the risks and benefits of such large scale perturbations by looking at the effect that the deployment of a few pumps may have in the environment.